DavidCEllis/ducktools-classbuilder/docs/extension_examples.md

 This seems to be a feature people keep requesting for `dataclasses`.

-To implement this you simply need to create a new annotated_gatherer function.
+To implement this you need to create a new annotated_gatherer function.

 > Note: Field classes will be frozen when running under pytest.
 >       They should not be mutated by gatherers.